Trending

 Unclear:

-The long-term effects on U.S. maritime policy and potential shifts in shipping industry dynamics remain uncertain.
+The long-term impact on U.S. maritime jobs and the domestic shipping industry remains uncertain.

 Gulf Times